 Dividend Unclaimed Dividend

-The Board of Directors of the Company at their meeting held on May 29, 2025, recommended a final dividend of Rs.
-5.20/- (representing 520%) per equity share of Re.1/- each fully paid up for the Financial Year 2024-25 and the said final dividend shall be paid on or before September 13, 2025.
-The Record date for the purpose of final dividend for Financial Year 2024-25 is Friday, August 01, 2025.
+The Board of Directors of the Company at their meeting held on November 6, 2025, approved and declared an interim dividend of Rs.
+5.40/- (representing 540%) per equity share of Re.1/- each fully paid up for the Financial Year 2025-26 and the said interim dividend shall be paid on or before December 5, 2025.
+The Record date for the purpose of interim dividend for Financial Year 2025-26 is Thursday, November 13, 2025.

 Financial Year Face Value (₹) Dividend Per Share(₹) % of Dividend